ethereum/remix-project/libs/remix-ws-templates/src/templates/eip7702/README.md

 # EIP 7702

-This project present one of the update shipped on the Pectra hardfork which occured in May 2025.
+This Workspace Template present one of the updates shipped with the Pectra upgrade which occurred in May 2025.

 ### Basics

-Originally it exists 2 differents of accounts:
+It exists 2 differents type of accounts:
-- Externally Owned Account (EOA): it requires a private key and can initiate transactions.
+- Externally Owned Account (EOA): which require a private key and could initiate transactions.
-- Smart Contract Account.
-It represents code deployed in the blockchain.
+- Smart Contract Account: which represents code deployed in the blockchain.

 These two concepts are separated: e.g until now EOAs doesn't have code associated to them.
-This update allows an EOA to host code and to directly run code.
+But with the Pectra upgrade, EOA can now host code and can directly run code.

 For more information please see [this page](https://eip7702.io)